joelnitta/taxastand/README.md

 <!-- badges: end -->

+**NOTE:** This package is under **active development**.
+Functions may change drastically, and the user should not expect the interface to stay consistent.

 The goal of `taxastand` is to standardize species names from different sources, a common task in biology.
 Very often different biologists use different synonyms to refer to the same species.
 If we want to join data